 II as well as I (Fig. 4-39) are often regarded as the extended brain, namely the central nervous system.
-It is because the two nerves are enclosed by the pia mater (Fig. 4-6).
+It is because the two nerves are enclosed by the pia mater (Figs. 2-10, 3-17, 4-6).
 As a result, the neural pathways of I and II are handled in detail in neuroanatomy textbook.

 Fig. 4-43.
 Eyeball.

 Black absorbs the light, while white reflects the light.
 If the inside of our eyeball were white, light entering the eyeball would be reflected over and over, and we would see the same object over and over.
 To prevent such from happening, color of the choroid covering the transparent retina is dark red.
-(The pigmented layer of retina is neglected to make it plain.)
+(Exactly, there is the pigmented layer of retina, but it is neglected to make it plain.)
 For the same reason, the inside of a camera is black.